Meeting Time: February 11, 2021 at 5:30pm PST

 • Default_avatar

-Andrew Halushka about 3 years ago
+Andrew Halushka almost 4 years ago

 It is foolish to eliminate a critical energy source.
 When our power was out recently, we were still able to cook, heat one part of our house, and have hot showers because our range, furnace, and water heater are all gas appliances.
 Wind turbines and solar panels are not reliable sources of energy; at best, they are capricious and very expensive.
 Wind turbines and solar panels are also high maintenance and relatively short-lived.
 Economically, they are bad investments, since California has to PAY other states to take our excess solar power, and there are no wind turbines that have lasted long enough to pay back their costs.
 Additionally, recycling these is going to be very costly.
 Let's instead reactivate Rancho Seco with a very safe thorium nuclear reactor to supply electricity for our growing needs without causing more CO2.